PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/Package User Interfaces - CLI and API.md

     main()
 ```

-Save the code as `calculator.py` and run it in the terminal with the following command:
+:pencil: Save the code as `calculator.py` and run it in the terminal with the following command:

 ```bash
 python calculator.py 5 3 add